kaushikjadhav01/Medicine-Data-Portal__Data-Reporting-Tool/README.md

 # Medicine Data Portal
 This repository contains source code of a prototype version of an official project I have been working on.
-It is a data reporting tool for a large sized pharma companies which has multiple partner pharma companies.
+It is a Content Management System for a large sized pharma companies which has multiple partner pharma companies.
 <br><br>
 The prototype is **hosted live** on my free tier azure instance at: http://mpp-prototype.centralindia.cloudapp.azure.com/
 <br><br>